quic/efficient-transformers/docs/source/quick_start.md

 * Opt for low-level APIs when you need fine-tuned control, optimization, or advanced customization.

-# Using COMMAND LINE INTERFACE
+# Using command line interface

 ## 1. Use QEfficient.cloud.infer